 There are different options available for purchase.
-One that I recommend is Social Pug.
+One that I recommend is Grow by MediaVine.
 It is relatively light (meaning it will not slow down your site).

 As much as it is great for your readers to help you share your posts, you must do the same.
-You will want to continue sharing your content on Pinterest, Instagram, Twitter, and Facebook as well as other platforms where your readers live.
-Fortunately, there are systems and platforms you can use to do this for you, so you don’t have to do it time and again manually.
+You will want to continue sharing your content on Pinterest, Instagram, Twitter, and Facebook, as well as other platforms where your readers live.
+Fortunately, you can use systems and platforms to do this for you, so you don’t have to do it time and again manually.

-It is important to share your content again and again on Pinterest.
-There are programs available to do this for you, but make sure that whatever you decide to use, that is an approved partner.
+It is essential to share your content again and again on Pinterest.
+There are programs available to do this for you, but make sure that whatever you decide to use is an approved partner.
 Not using one puts your account at risk for using systems that Pinterest has not verified.

 The best one to use is Tailwind.
-They have a new feature being released, called Smart Loop (currently in beta testing).
-You can set it up so that your old content gets shared time and again, without manually sharing it.
+They have a feature called Smart Loop.
+You can set it up so that your old content gets shared repeatedly without manually sharing it.
 It saves countless hours.
-You can also add all of the items you want pinned to your schedule and drips them out for you.
+You can also add all of the items you want to be pinned to your schedule and drips them out for you.
+Best of all, you can do so while staying in compliance with Pinterest’s terms!
 Imagine spending no more than 30 minutes a week and setting up all of your pins to go to Pinterest!

 Twitter has cracked down on reposting the same content again and again.
 Instead, it wants you to retweet what you have shared in the past.
-It is important to use a platform that understands this, so you share correctly.
+It is essential to use a platform that understands this so you share it correctly.

 You can use PostPlanner.
 You can create a regular tweeting schedule and indicate if you want to share an image, update or link at each time.
 You can also add all of your existing content to their site, and it will reshare it again and again (as a retweet, of course).
 You can also use Post Planner to source other content and schedule a week (or month) of tweets in just a few minutes.

 You can also try using Hootsuite, which will also allow you to schedule tweets in advance.
-However, unlike Post Planner, you will not be able to recycle them automatically and will need to add them to your schedule manually.
+However, unlike Post Planner, you will not be able to recycle them automatically and will need to add them manually.

 Whether you have a Facebook page or group (or both), it is essential to share your content.
 Facebook has a built-in scheduler that you can use for free.
 There are also external apps you can use that do the same thing.